CyberNeonHD/Strackifyer/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ### Strackifyer is a website that displays your personal Spotify listening statistics without storing ANY user information.
 This is a current work-in-progress project, also open source!
 Suggestions are always welcome.

+### REBRAND is happening since V2 is around the corner.
+Site will fully be new, with under the hood Sveltekit + Tailwind CSS + Skeleton UI.
+The name and domain will also change.
+Strackifyer will soon be "TunePulse".
+### This means the desing will change as well as preparing for more advanced features.

 [Check out the website here :D](www.strackifyer.co.uk)